Topics included in this article:

 Saving a face means you are building a face profile for that person.
 To save a face, you simply have to name it.

-Find the person you want to name, and click on the "Unnamed" link below the face and entering a name.
+4. Find the person you want to name.

-Once named, the face will appear in the 'Saved Faces' area within the investigations tab.
+Note: Once named, the face will appear in the 'Saved Faces' area within the investigations tab and this name can be used for future "Recent Sightings" naming.

 Recent Sightings